-There is no end to making writing practice fun.
+There is no end to making writing practice and writing games fun.
 Fun fun fun!

 You don’t like writing?
 I don’t believe you.
 Might be a mild bias.

 Okay, so we’re different people.
 And you really wouldn’t spend an afternoon putting pen to paper or tapping on this machine, but….you wanna make it fun teaching your kids to write?

 Here are three writing games for you and your homeschool kids to enjoy…

 You should know that none of them was my idea; rather, they were pilfered from a fantastic writing guide titled, What If?